 - Deliver: Provide clients and end users with requested information.

 ECM has become increasingly important and complex in recent years for a number of reasons.
-Financial fraud and data breaches -- and regulations designed to prevent them -- have made effective information governance essential.
-There are new sources of content, such as unstructured data from social networking websites.
+Financial fraud and data breaches -- and regulations designed to prevent them -- have made effective information governance essential not only for compliance reasons, but also to help protect the organization's reputation.
 Enterprises also need to manage content effectively for integration with business intelligence/business analytics (BI/BA) applications that help them to use the available information to guide business decisions.